MoonWalker440/Music-Megathread/README.md

 ### Audiobooks

-[Audiobooksnow](https://audiobooksnow.com/) – A collection of audiobooks, with over 95% of them available DRM-free
+[Audiobooksnow](https://audiobooksnow.com/) – A large collection of audiobooks, with over 95% of them available DRM-free

-[Scribl](https://scribl.com/info/podiobooks-now-scribl/) – Audiobooks that are are free to download and share
+[Scribl](https://scribl.com/info/podiobooks-now-scribl/) – Audiobooks that are are free to download

 ### Audiobook Players